FAQs on CloudWatch supported protocols

 What latency improvements can I expect when upgrading to the specified AWS SDK versions for CloudWatch using the newer protocols?

-Both JSON and CBOR provides between 50% to 80% latency improvement when compared to the AWS Query.
-CBOR is 50% faster for the client.
-Both protocols are 10-20% more efficient in network bandwidth usage.
+Both JSON and CBOR provide up to 80% lower latency and CPU usage when compared to the AWS Query.
+Both protocols are up to 20% more efficient in network bandwidth usage.

-AWS query protocol will continue to be supported.
-You can continue using AWS query protocol as long as your AWS SDK version is set any previous version other that what is listed in How do I get started with AWS JSON protocols for CloudWatch.
+AWS Query protocol will continue to be supported.
+You can continue using the AWS Query protocol as long as your AWS SDK version is set any version before what is listed in How do I get started with the newer protocols for CloudWatch?.

 Where can I find more information about AWS JSON and Smithy RPC v2 CBOR protocols?